Wi-Fi-Labs/Labs-Guides/MISC/3DS/Dumping3DSData.md

 - You will have the option to name the save folder.
 Name it whatever you want or use the name given to it.
 Press `OK` on the bottom screen.
 - The top screen will flash a message `Success!
 Progress correctly saved to disk`.
 Exit out of Checkpoint.
 - **For Save Data** transfer all files located in `/3ds/Checkpoint/saves/[Game Name]/[Folder created in Step 4]` to the computer.
-  - Place the files in Citraís emulated SD cardís save directory.
-You can open the save directory by right-clicking on a game in Citra and clicking ìOpen Save Data Directoryî.
-If the directory doesnít exist, start the game once and the directory will be created.
+  - Place the files in Citra‚Äôs emulated SD card‚Äôs save directory.
+You can open the save directory by right-clicking on a game in Citra and clicking ‚ÄúOpen Save Data Directory‚Äù.
+If the directory doesn‚Äôt exist, start the game once and the directory will be created.
 - **For Extra Data** transfer all files located in `/3ds/Checkpoint/extdata/[Game Name]/[Folder created in Step 4]` to the computer.
-  - Place the files in Citraís emulated SD cardís extra data directory.
-You can open the extra data directory by right-clicking on a game in Citra and clicking ìOpen Extra Data Directoryî, and you should put the files inside the `user` folder.
+  - Place the files in Citra‚Äôs emulated SD card‚Äôs extra data directory.
+You can open the extra data directory by right-clicking on a game in Citra and clicking ‚ÄúOpen Extra Data Directory‚Äù, and you should put the files inside the `user` folder.
 These directories may have to be created if the title the extra data was dumped from has not been played in Citra yet.

 ## Dumping System Archives & Shared Fonts
 _This guide was originally written by the Citra Development team_<br><br>